History of the Jews in Ukraine: 2022 Russian invasion

 In February 2022 Russia invaded Ukraine.
 The Israeli Embassy stayed open on the Sabbath to facilitate the evacuation of Jews.
 A total of 97 Jews chose to travel to Israel.
 In addition, 140 Jewish orphans fled to Romania and Moldova.
-100 Jews fled to Belarus in order to prepare for their eventual move to Israel.
+100 Jews fled to Belarus to prepare for their eventual move to Israel.
 On 2 March 2022, the Jewish Agency for Israel reported that hundreds of Jewish war refugees sheltering in Poland, Romania and Moldova were scheduled to leave for Israel the following week.
 Refugee estimates ranged from 10,000 to 15,200 refugees had arrived in Israel.
 In September 2023 it was reported that over 43,000 Jews from Russia and over 15,000 Jews from Ukraine have fled to Israel.
 By August 2024, out of an estimated 30,000 Jews who immigrated to Israel since 7 October 2023, 17,000 Jews were from Russia and 900 Jews from Ukraine.

 In 2023, the first Ukrainian-language haggadah was released; most printed religious material used by Ukrainian Jews until then had been in Russian.
 The new haggadah included material such as prayers for those defending Ukraine, as well as sections on Jewish writers from today's Ukraine who had been classified as Russian in the past.

 In December 2024, chief of the Main Directorate of Intelligence of Ukraine Kyrylo Budanov ceremonially lit the first candle on a Hanukkiah made from fragments of Russian drones and rockets fired at Ukraine.

 On 8 June 2025, the Federation of Jewish Communities of Ukraine announced that at least 200 Jewish-Ukrainian soldiers had been killed during the Russian invasion.